Redesigning an e-commerce website and increasing mobile adoption by 32% and revenue by 28%

 This told me the problem wasn't discoverability; users were searching.
 The product was failing them after they searched.
 That reframed the entire design focus toward result quality, not search volume.

-Usability evaluation of the existing website
+Usability evaluation of the Home page

 Lack of visual hierarchy